 The Trust publishes information that demonstrates how it complies with the three aims of the public sector equality duty.
 This information is published annually and can be read here.

 The specific duties require the Trust to publish information to show progress on its equality objectives.
 The workforce monitoring document contains a range of quantitative information demonstrating the trusts progress in relation to employment.
-The annual staff survey also demonstrates how the trust has made significant progress and the workforce development plan shows the actions that have been put in place to make improvements.
+The annual staff survey also demonstrates how the trust has made significant progress and the staff survey action plan shows the actions that have been put in place to make improvements.

 TEWV's Equality Strategy 2013 - 2016